aws-samples/emr-serverless-samples/examples/pyspark/custom-images/README.md

 ## Pre-requisities

+> [!IMPORTANT]
-> **Note** This example is intended to be run in the `us-east-1` region as it reads data from [NOAA Global Surface Summary of Day dataset](https://registry.opendata.aws/noaa-gsod/) from the Registry of Open Data.
+> This example is intended to be run in the `us-east-1` region as it reads data from [NOAA Global Surface Summary of Day dataset](https://registry.opendata.aws/noaa-gsod/) from the Registry of Open Data.

 In order to make use of custom images in EMR, you'll need to have:
 - a local installation of Docker to build your image